4-Year PhD Programme

 We therefore believe that it is in the best interests of the Institute and those that benefit from its work to attract, retain and develop a diverse pool of talent and to provide a working environment that encourages and supports excellent performance from all who work here.
 We aim to achieve this by:

-- Stimulating interest in scientific careers through our Wellcome Connecting Science Engagement and Society Programme
+• Stimulating interest in scientific careers through our Wellcome Connecting Science Programme

 Selection of PhD Students

 The Institute’s PhD programmes aspire to be equally accessible to all applicants irrespective of gender, country of origin, ethnicity, colour, religion, age, disability or factors other than academic matters.
 Applications are welcomed from candidates worldwide and will be considered exclusively on merit.
 To reduce financial and geographic barriers to admission, we provide payment of all University tuition fees along with a generous stipend/salary.
-Indeed many of our students come from low and middle income countries such as Kenya, Tanzania, Mexico, Brazil, Colombia, Peru, China, Vietnam, Indonesia, the Philippines, Pakistan, Bangladesh and Turkey.
+Indeed many of our MPhil and PhD students come from low and middle income countries such as Kenya, Mali, Senegal, Uganda, Mexico, Colombia, Peru, China, Vietnam, Indonesia and the Philippines.
 Also, our typical annual intake of students is roughly half male, half female.

 Wherever practical the Institute will adopt a flexible approach to prevent any disadvantage that could arise for prospective PhD students from career and/or study gaps that may be due to maternity, paternity, adoption and other caring responsibilities or periods of illness or disability.